lilfaf/vimeo.ex/README.md

 ## License

 Vimeo.ex is licensed under the MIT License.
-See the LICENSE file for details.